 Page 1: What Is My Role?

 By now, it’s a routine we know all-too well.
 As schools and districts across the country continue to adapt and adjust to the changing circumstances presented by the COVID-19 pandemic, sometimes it feels like uncertainty is the only certainty we can count on.
 A few things, however, remain true: The need for children to learn in face-to-face classrooms, in actual school buildings, is a priority.
 But the health concerns—for school personnel, students, and families—are also very real.
-As schools have weighed the benefits and risks, many have opted for an online-only school year.
+As schools have weighed the benefits and risks, some have opted to begin the new semester with virtual instruction.

 On the other hand, if your school is offering a face-to-face option, you might have had to make some tough decisions.
 Maybe you had to choose whether to send your child to school or have her learn at home.
 Or maybe your school has been offering face-to-face instruction but is now turning to virtual learning (or a hybrid schedule) as COVID-19 transmission rates in your areas rise.
 As you navigate all this, you might have made decisions based on things like health conditions in your family, transmission rates in your area, your own options for work, food or money concerns, and so many other serious issues.
 All of this can easily begin to feel overwhelming and stressful, if it hasn’t already.

 Keep in Mind

 As a parent, you are constantly helping your child learn something.
 Maybe it’s how to ride a bike, do chores, or get along with others.
 Supporting learning isn’t a new role.
 It’s just that now you’re just supporting a different type of learning.

 So, before we start, take a deep breath.
 Now let it out slowly.
 No matter what your school situation, we’ve got ideas, tips, and recommended resources to help.